ESEO-Tech/emulsiV/README.md

-Virgulator
+emulsiV
 ==========

-Virgulator is a visual simulator for Virgule, a minimal CPU core implementation based on the RISC-V architecture.
+emulsiV is a visual simulator for Virgule, a minimal CPU core implementation based on the RISC-V architecture.
 This simulator is intended to be used as a tool for teaching the basics of computer architecture.